duarte152/andy-dashboard/emails_supervisores_prontos.md

 Your 2025 paper in JMIR Research Protocols, "Developing an AI Governance Framework for Safe and Responsible AI in Health Care Organizations" - co-authored with colleagues at AIHI - captures a problem I encounter at the operational level every day.
 At Laudite, the question of how to build governance structures that allow a GenAI clinical tool to remain safe and trustworthy as it scales is not abstract: it is a practical constraint on every product decision we make.
 What strikes me in your framing is the emphasis on the organisational and systemic dimensions of AI safety - not just the technical properties of the model, but the processes, accountability structures, and human oversight mechanisms that must surround it.

-I have been thinking around questions of how governance frameworks and accountability structures shape whether clinical AI systems are adopted safely and sustainably in practice - and I would be grateful to be guided by your expertise on where the most relevant directions lie within your current work at the Centre for Health Informatics.
+I have been thinking about how governance frameworks and accountability structures shape whether clinical AI systems are adopted safely and sustainably in practice - and I would be grateful to be guided by your expertise on where the most relevant directions lie within your current work at the Centre for Health Informatics.

 I hold a Bachelor's in Social Communication from PUC-Rio (Brazil), with a Minor in Entrepreneurship.
 Before Laudite, I participated in the START Global Fellowship - a remote program run by the University of St. Gallen in Switzerland focused on scaling startups and impactful entrepreneurship.
 I also served as a Second Lieutenant in the Brazilian Army.
 I hold Portuguese citizenship in addition to Brazilian.